 This is for existing businesses in any sector and could include the following:

 - Diversifying business activity – grants to help businesses develop new products/ services.
 For example, this could be research and development to bring an idea to market.

 - Investing in old infrastructure (e.g. buildings) to ensure they can generate income.
 For example, this could be updating older commercial stock to attract new tenants or converting agricultural buildings to operate in the hospitality sector.

 - Investing in new equipment or technology to increase productivity or increase competitiveness.

 Any grant has to be match-funded at 50%.
 This means that the grant can only cover up to 50% of the cost of the new activity, with the rest being financed by your business.

-For a discussion about whether you think you might be eligible, please contact Chris Smith: firstname.lastname@example.org
+Applications for the current year's applications have now closed.
+For a discussion about whether you think you might be eligible for future funding rounds, please get in touch with Chris Smith: firstname.lastname@example.org.